OpenTabletDriver/opentabletdriver.github.io/site/_wiki/Documentation/KnownBugs.md

 ## Assorted OpenTabletDriver Bugs {#general-bugs}

-These bugs are unlikely to be encountered by users, but have been seen in the wild
+These bugs are unlikely to be encountered by users, but have been seen in the wild.

 ### Similar tablets are not separately addressible {#single-tablet-per-tablet-model}